sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 Now that we have covered why caching is important and how it can help us improve performance and responsiveness, it's finally time to introduce it into your application.

-In [the resilience tutorial] (https://developers.sap.com/tutorials/s4sdk-resilience.html), you introduced resilience into your application using `resilience4j`.
+In [the resilience tutorial](s4sdk-resilience), you introduced resilience into your application using `resilience4j`.
 Now, in order to make our OData calls cacheable, you will enhance the `ResilienceConfiguration` and add a `CacheConfiguration` to it.

 Add the following lines at the end of the constructor of the `GetBusinessPartnerCommand`: